Uncovering Avocado Cravings: 10 Key Explanations

 Craving avocado when sick

-Is it possible that you crave avocados for you’re sick?
-Whether it is for sickness, a craving for avocado, or a craving for vitamin C, avocado can help you overcome the illness.
+Is it possible to crave avocados when you’re sick?
+Whether for sickness, a craving for avocado, or vitamin C, avocado can help you overcome the illness.
 Yes, avocados have vitamin C!

-Plus, the iron from avocado can also help you with the electrolytic system, because the iron is a crucial mineral in our bodies.
-In other words, avocados can improve your health as they help your recovery from illness.
+The iron from avocado can also help you with the electrolytic system because iron is a crucial mineral in our bodies.
+In other words, avocados can improve your health as they allow your recovery from illness.

 Are avocados good for pregnant women?

-Craving avocado during pregnancy may seem odd, but it actually makes perfect sense.
+Craving avocado during pregnancy may seem odd, but it makes perfect sense.

 Avocado cravings before period

-It’s not just you- nearly every woman experiences some kind of food craving before their period.
-In fact, there’s even a name for it: premenstrual syndrome, or PMS.
+It’s not just you- nearly every woman experiences some food cravings before their period.
+There’s even a name for it: premenstrual syndrome, or PMS.
 While the exact cause of PMS is unknown, it is thought to be linked to changes in hormone levels during the menstrual cycle.

 For many women, though, the primary symptom of PMS is simply an intense craving for a specific food- and that food is almost always something indulgent, like chocolate or chips.